Ed Carpenter (racing driver): 2010

 In 2010, Vision Racing lost its sponsors and as a result, shut down as a full-time team.
 Therefore, Carpenter drove for Panther Racing in conjunction with Vision Racing in the No. 20 Dallara-Honda at the Indianapolis 500.
-In the race, Carpenter started in 8th place and finished in 17th place due to a caution occurring during a round of pit stops, which put Carpenter a lap down.
+In the race, Carpenter started in eighth place and finished in seventeenth place due to a caution occurring during a round of pit stops, which put Carpenter a lap down.
 The two teams later fielded the car in the Peak Antifreeze & Motor Oil Indy 300 at Chicagoland, the Kentucky Indy 300 at Kentucky, and the season-ending Cafés do Brasil Indy 300 at Homestead.
-At Chicagoland, Carpenter started in 11th place and quickly challenged for the lead, leading for 3 laps.
-Carpenter then had handling issues and retired with around 20 laps to go; he was scored in 20th place.
+At Chicagoland, Carpenter started in eleventh place and quickly challenged for the lead, leading for three laps.
+Carpenter then had handling issues and retired with around twenty laps to go; he was scored in twentieth place.
 At Kentucky, Carpenter qualified on pole and led a front-row sweep with teammate Dan Wheldon.
-Carpenter led for 11 laps and almost achieved his first victory when cars ahead of him had to make pit stops late in the race; he ultimately finished in 2nd place as Hélio Castroneves managed to conserve fuel to the end of the race without making another pit stop.
-At the season-ending race at Homestead, Carpenter started in 7th place and finished in 13th place, one lap down.
-Carpenter finished in 28th place in the drivers' championship with 90 points.
+Carpenter led for eleven laps and almost achieved his first victory when cars ahead of him had to make pit stops late in the race; he ultimately finished in second place as Hélio Castroneves managed to conserve fuel to the end of the race without making another pit stop.
+At the season-ending race at Homestead, Carpenter started in seventh place and finished in thirteenth place, one lap down.
+Carpenter finished in 28th place in the drivers' championship with ninety points.